professorkalim/stats22-23/Lab 3 Wrangling and Ggplot.md

 Lab 3: DataCamp Practice - Wrangling and Ggplot
 ------------------------------------------------

 Today we're going to practice DataCamp skills with wrangling and plotting data; perhaps learn something about movies too.
 Remember to save your file in the Statistics Shared folder on your desktop before you begin and regularly click save throughout class.
-To share your folder with me, drage the folder into your Google Drive folder so it gets saved in the cloud.
+To share your folder with me, drag the folder into your Google Drive folder so it gets saved in the cloud.

 We'll need three R packages for this lab.
 Start by installing this one:
 ```r